Last updated on March 3, 2026

 Consider | Illustration by Zezhou Chen

-To keep the formats fresh and balanced, WotC rotates the sets that are legal in Standard and Alchemy every few years.
-That’s a much-needed measure to change the best strategies and to prevent a certain deck from being dominant.
+To keep the formats fresh and balanced, WotC rotates the sets that are legal in Standard and Alchemy.
+That’s a much-needed measure to change the best strategies and to prevent a certain deck from dominating.

-Alchemy rotation is right across the corner, so here’s all the relevant info on the rotation.
+Alchemy rotation is fresh, so here’s all the relevant info on the rotation.
 Will you be able to keep playing your favorite cards?
-What’s getting out and what stays?
+What’s out and what remains?

 Fear not, because we’ve got you covered.